Organic butternut

 Bernard Preston

-Bernard Preston is normally pottering in his garden fussing with the worm farms, or the hens, or growing organic butternut but this week it is three new solar-panels.
+Bernard Preston is normally pottering in his garden, fussing with the worm farms or the hens; or growing organic butternut but this week it was three new solar-panels.
 This time, oddly they will be west facing for the afternoon sun.
-We need more power not at noon, but at around 5pm.
+We need more power not at noon but in the late afternoon.

-West facing solar panels will not collect maximum sunshine but we are looking for the extra energy for cooking organic butternut in the solar electric oven, for example.
+West facing solar panels will not collect maximum sunshine but we are looking for the extra energy for cooking supper.

 And now it is to the next chapter of my seventh book, Priests Denied.
 I am about two-thirds of the way.
 Meantime enjoy Stones in my Clog.